- Contact Us

 May 2021: A Year In Public Health: The Collision of Three Public Health Emergencies with Dr. Cornelia Wieman

 The Department of Psychology’s Indigenous Reconciliation Committee hosted a talk on Thursday May 6th featuring the first female Indigenous psychiatrist in Canada, Dr. Cornelia (Nel) Wieman, MSc, MD, FRCPC titled, 'A Year in Public Health: The Collision of Three Public Health Emergencies – the COVID-19 pandemic, the toxic drug poisoning crisis and Anti-Indigenous Racism.'
+This event was opened formally by Syexwaliya (Ann-Louise Whonnock), Squamish Elder and Knowledge Keeper.

 October 2021: Indigenous Research and Indigenous Methodologies: Convergences and Divergences with Dr. Margaret Kovach